 Your responses are to take the form of short essays.
 Because space is limited, avoid spending too much time summarizing content.
 Instead, try to succinctly convey a general sense of what the article is about, while providing the necessary context for the specific points and arguments you wish to raise in the course of your critique.
 Keep in mind that writing a strong paper requires the development of a clear thesis statement in your introduction.
 This provides the reader with a sense of the position you are taking, while allowing you to tie your points and arguments together in a coherent manner.
 You should also refer to any ideas that you feel are relevant taken from readings and/or raised in class as this will make for a stronger paper.
 You may consult journal articles or other academic resources if you wish, although this is not required.
 Any sources which you cite should be listed in a reference section at the end of your paper.
 The questions below may serve as useful points of reference in terms of what to consider when writing your response papers.
 Please note that this is a general guideline only - i.e. do not answer these questions in an overt, step-by-step manner.
 They are intended as prompts to help you keep on track, and you will likely find yourself thinking along these or similar lines intuitively. - What is the author's central argument or objective in writing this article? - What other arguments or evidence is offered in support of this (central) argument or objective? - What is the significance of the author's position in terms of its larger sociological implications? - How does the author's position clash or overlap with some of the sociological perspectives considered in this course? - What other conclusions might be drawn from the same evidence presented by the author and/or what counterarguments or objections could be raised from a different perspective? - How convincing or important do you find the author's argument(s) overall?
+More specifically, how do the notions of structure and agency pertain to this study?
+Does this study point to a meaningful solution to the issue of poverty or does it merely indicate a larger problem?
 Citing and Referencing Sources:

 The Sociology Department page of the StFX Web site provides citation and reference style guidelines for the American Sociological Association (ASA).
 Look under the 'Current Students' heading to find this.
 You may use another citation style if you wish (e.g. Chicago style, American Psychological Association - APA).
 My main concern is that you are consistent with whichever style you choose.
-Late penalty: Barring exceptional circumstances, a 5% penalty applies per late day including weekends.
+Late penalty: Barring exceptional circumstances, a 2% penalty applies per late day including weekends.
 Please Note: Students should be familiar with the academic integrity policy concerning plagiarism as set out in the StFX Academic Calendar.